AcadIMAT

 Buses

 If you don’t mind spending a few more hours in order to spend less, many bus companies will take you anywhere in the country.
 For short trips buses might be much more convenient than trains and can take you to small towns that would otherwise be unaccessible by train; however if you are planning on visiting a distant town, keep in mind that buses do take a long time to travel from city to city and traffic on highways also slows them down.
-The most popular bus company is Flixbus, but there’s plenty of others that you can simply google search or go to the closest train station to you to learn which companies serve your area.
+The most popular bus company is FlixBus, but there’s plenty of others (like Itabus) that you can simply google search or go to the closest train station to you to learn which companies serve your area.

-Here is the price and time comparison for the exact same trip (date and locations) as above, but with the company flixbus instead.
+Here is the price and time comparison for the exact same trip (date and locations) as above, but with the company FlixBus instead.

 Planes/Boats